MikiMirai/MayhemGame/README.md

 Small and major updates will be gradually published when we start prototyping and testing for real.

 # How to view/edit the code:
-1. Clone the project locally
+1. Clone the project locally.
 2. Open the folder with the latest LTS version of Unity (currently 2021.3.11f1) using Unity Hub.